rdmolony/til/docker/how-to-run-django-on-docker-compose.md

 **Note:**
     - I had to change the default port on my host (`Windows Subsystem for Linux 2`) to `3406` as `3306` wasn't available - [how-do-i-change-the-default-port-on-which-my-docker-mysql-instance-runs](https://stackoverflow.com/questions/59957719/how-do-i-change-the-default-port-on-which-my-docker-mysql-instance-runs)
-    - `/tmp/app/mysqld:/run/mysqld` maps the contents of `var/run/mysqld` of the container to a local folder.
+    - I tried adding `/tmp/app/mysqld:/var/run/mysqld` and `/tmp/app/mysqld:/run/mysqld` as volumes to `db` and `web` respectively to map the contents of `mysqld` to a local folder as suggested by [dockerizing-a-django-mysql-project-g4m](https://dev.to/foadmoha/dockerizing-a-django-mysql-project-g4m) but ran into permissions issues whereby the `web` container couldn't write `mysqlx.sock.lock` to the `/run/mysqld`!
 This file contains socket information that enables the web service to talk to the database service

 I also need to edit my application's `settings.py` to point to this `docker-compose` database ...